 The Solution is a time-tested, durable, and versatile climbing harness.
 The Solution can withstand three gym visits a week and has enough features to keep you comfortable as you progress through your climbing career.

 There are usually two things I’m looking for in a harness: comfort and functionality.
 When I think of harness comfort, I think of how it feels while I’m wearing it and climbing in it.
 Ideally, the harness should be an extension of my body and I don’t even have to think about it.
 Comfort is a huge factor in multi-pitch climbing and as you start to belay from a hanging position.

-In a hanging belay, the waistbelt and leg padding play a huge role in how long we can withstand that position for.
+In a hanging belay, the waistbelt and leg padding play a huge role in how long we can withstand that position.
 In an uncomfortable harness, the waist belt and leg loops will begin to gnaw at our legs and waists.
-The harness needs to distribute the load evenly across our body.
+The harness needs to distribute the load evenly across our bodies.